 At the far end of the shelter, the brothers, distinctly restless after a day spent inside, were going through their gear and checking the condition of everything.
 They wouldn’t find much that needed work, since Kaveri had been maintaining it herself for the past year and more, but it kept them busy.

 There was more she would need to make or find, basic tools that would give her access to everything one could need here, but that would come.
 A basket would make foraging easier; so would a digging stick.
-Once she found the right sort of plants, she could make cord, and then it would take only a few stones of the right weight for her to have her preferred hunting weapons.
-A wooden hook for fishing was easy, a stronger antler one would be harder to come by until the deer shed them later in the year; a spear was easy, though more work if she made a stone blade for it.
+Once she found the right sort of plants, she could make cord, and then it would take only a few stones of the right weight for her to have her preferred hunting weapons, though she was probably out of practice.
+A wooden hook for fishing was easy, a stronger antler one would be harder to come by until the deer shed them later in the year.
+A simple spear was easy, though more work if she made a stone blade for it.
 The people of town and fort were frightened of the Forest, but a Forester could be alone and empty-handed in the Forest and have everything she needed.

-She added the final twist to the basket, a simple round-bottomed shallow circle, and got up.
+She added the final twist to the basket, a simple round-bottomed shallow circle that would have made her grandmother scold her for sloppy work but would suffice for now, and got up.
 The air was still filled with fine dense rain, but it was late in the day and if they were to have a meal beyond dry bread and cheese and dryer meat, she needed to find it.

 The leathers the brothers wore would have been miserable in the rain, but her own bare feet and minimal clothing were comfortable enough.
 She padded through the gloom, watching the ground intently.
 The root of this plant, the leaves of that one, the seeds of another.